giantswarm/rfc/0001-rfc-process.md

 # RFC 0001 - RFC Process

-This RFC aims to present an RFC process for Giant Swarm.
+This RFC describes the RFC process for Giant Swarm.

 Giant Swarm is a growing, distributed company, and we want to ensure that everyone continues to have the ability to bring their ideas and thoughts into the hivemind.
 While a large amount of our discussion currently happens successfully in chats and calls, a long-form writing process may provide some benefits: i.e: promoting deep thinking and dicussion, creating a record of considered ideas and discussion, reducing number of meetings (and allowing easier management of timezones), and providing avenues for increasing the asynchronousity of our work.